Contents

 Models Are Strong, Yet Agents Keep Failing

 The industry’s focus for the past few years has been “model capability.”
-GPT-4o is stronger than GPT-4, Claude 3.7 stronger than 3.5.
+GPT-4o is stronger than GPT-4, Claude Sonnet 4.x stronger than previous versions.
 Fair point.

 But stronger model doesn’t mean stronger Agent.